bpuderer/python-unittest-tutorial/README.md

 ## Test Outcomes

 The three test outcomes are pass, fail, and error.
-Tests which do not raise an error pass and display a ".".
-Tests which raise AssertionError fail and display an "F".
-Tests which raise an error other than AssertionError report error and display an "E".
+Tests which do not raise an error, pass and display a ".".
+Tests which raise AssertionError, fail and display an "F".
+Tests which raise an error other than AssertionError, report error and display an "E".
 Tests can also be skipped or denoted as expected failures.
 More on these later.

 First line of output where five tests pass, one fails, and one reports an error.